-The Town has evaluated subsequent events through February 16, 2017; the date on which the financial statements were available for issuance, and has determined that no material events occurred that would require additional disclosure in the financial statements.
+The Town has evaluated subsequent events through May 9, 2018; the date on which the financial statements were available for issuance, and has determined that on May 3, 2018, the Town returned \$99,398 of remaining CRA funds that were previously restricted for the underground rewiring project of the FDOT lights.
+As of May 9, 2018, no other material events occurred that would require additional disclosure in the financial statements.